php-pds/skeleton/README.md

 | PHP source code                                 | `src/`                     |
 | test code                                       | `tests/`                   |

-The root-level directory `vendor/` MUST be reserved for package managers.

 A package MUST use these names for these root-level files:

 | If a package has a root-level file for ...      | ... then it MUST be named: |